-ICMA has been implementing assistance programs in Honduras since 1990.
+ICMA has been implementing projects to help strengthen local governments in Honduras since 1990.
 In fact, the Association’s first activity in the Latin American and Caribbean region was a municipal development project involving 22 cities in Honduras.
 Since then, ICMA has been awarded multiple projects by the U.S. Agency for International Development (USAID) and the U.S. Department of Housing and Urban Development (HUD) with the goal of building stronger local governments and communities in that country.

 The Honduran cities of La Ceiba and Choloma are participating in the Honduras Pilot Partnership to Strengthen Violence Prevention through Environmental Design, a city-to-city pilot partnership under the ICMA CityLinks™ program.
 Funded by the U.S. Agency for International Development (USAID), CityLinks pairs U.S. cities with municipalities in developing and transitioning countries to address local challenges.
 ICMA is facilitating partnerships for both La Ceiba and Choloma by linking them with one or two U.S. cities that will provide assistance and support throughout the duration of the program.